TianchengLiRed/VerticalSlice/README.md

 ### Break-Down

-This feature will implement that when a player moves to a black area, reduce insanity each turn to achieve that the player loses sanity if they hide in the dark for too long.
+Question 1: This feature will implement that when a player moves to a black area, reduce insanity each turn to achieve that the player loses sanity if they hide in the dark for too long.
 Basic steps:
 1. create new grid type which is insane grid
    -  add more data of grid in the node, add type "insane" by add bool isInsaneGrid and damage value.
 Create a new layer called InsaneLayer.